alphadl/LanguageAware_Tuning/README.md

 </div>

 ## Requirements
-Our code is based on HuggingFace's Transformer tookit.
+Our code is based on HuggingFace's Transformer toolkit.
 The version of Python is 3.10.

 ```setup